Python API¶

 - Parameters

-table – table to read from
+table – Table to read from

-row – row of cell
+row – Row of cell

-column – column of cell
+column – Column of cell

--
+- Returns

 - Parameters

-table – table to read
+table – Table to read

-column – column to read
+column – Column to read

--
+- Returns

-(table)¶ Return table dimensions, as (rows, columns).
+Return table dimensions, as (rows, columns).

 - Parameters

-table – table to inspect
+table – Table to inspect

--
+- Returns

-(table, index, as_list=False)¶ Get a single row from table.
+Get a single row from a table.

 - Parameters

-table – table to read
+table – Table to read

-row – row to read
+row – Row to read

-as_list – return list instead of dictionary
+as_list – Return list instead of dictionary

--
+- Returns

 - Parameters